Hierarchical Latent Structure Learning through Online Inference: Methods

 \paragraph{Depth-decayed concentration and stopping.}

 We define depth-adjusted concentration as

-which implements a \textit{depth budget constraint}: the exponential decay rate is directly tied to the base concentration, such that models with higher $\alpha$ (favoring proliferation of clusters) deplete their capacity for deep branching more rapidly.
-This coupling ensures that the model cannot simultaneously maintain high branching factors and deep hierarchies—a form of implicit model capacity control.
+where the exponential decay rate is tied to the base concentration ($\texttt{depth\_decay}=\alpha$ in the implementation).
+This implements a \textit{depth-budget constraint}: models with higher $\alpha$ (favoring proliferation of clusters) deplete their capacity for deep branching more rapidly, so the model cannot simultaneously maintain high branching factors and deep hierarchies---a form of implicit capacity control.
 Under this parameterization, $\alpha_\ell$ is non-monotone in $\alpha$ for fixed $\ell > 0$ (maximized at $\alpha = 1/\ell$), reflecting the tradeoff between local branching propensity and global depth budget.
-We interpret $\alpha$ as controlling overall model capacity rather than concentration at any single level \cite{Dasgupta2022, Piray2021}.
+We interpret $\alpha$ as controlling overall model capacity rather than concentration at any single level.

-At level $\ell$, given parent node $u$, the probability of assigning an observation to an existing child branch $k$ or creating a new branch follows the standard CRP form with the described depth-adjusted concentration:

-where $n_{u,k}^{(p,\ell)}$ is the number of previous assignments to child $k$ at level $\ell$ within particle $p$, and $N_u^{(p,\ell)} = \sum_k n_{u,k}^{(p,\ell)}$ is the total count at level $\ell$ within particle $p$.
-We impose a maximum branching factor of 20 children per node for computational tractability, as a weak limit approximation.

-In addition to depth-dependent branching, the model includes a stochastic stopping mechanism that allows path traversal to terminate at any level\cite{ghahramani2010tree}.
-After selecting a branch at level $\ell > 0$, traversal stops with probability:
+In addition to depth-dependent branching, traversal can terminate stochastically at \textbf{any depth} \cite{ghahramani2010tree}.
+Level $\ell = 0$ is always instantiated (no stopping test is applied there), ensuring that at least one representational level exists.
+For $\ell \ge 1$, having instantiated level $\ell-1$, traversal terminates (returning a leaf at level $\ell-1$) with probability

-Stopping is not permitted at level $\ell =0$, ensuring at least one representational level exists.
-Together, depth-dependent concentration and stochastic stopping define a flexible prior over hierarchical depth without requiring an explicit depth limit.
+and otherwise descends to level $\ell$ and selects a branch via Eq.~\ref{eq:ncrp_existingnew}.
+The concentration governing the stop test is that of the just-instantiated parent level, $\alpha_{\ell-1} = \alpha\,e^{-\alpha(\ell-1)}$; because $\alpha_\ell \to 0$ with depth, the stopping probability approaches $1$ and paths terminate without an explicit depth limit.